Jason Zadrozny: Political career

-In May 2017, Zadrozny was elected to Nottinghamshire County Council for the new Ashfields Division as an Ashfield Independent.
-In that election, his party fielded candidates in five county divisions and won all five.
+In May 2017, Zadrozny was elected to Nottinghamshire County Council for the new Ashfields division as an Ashfield Independent.
+In that election, Ashfield Independents candidates stood in five county divisions, and won all five.
 In October 2017, there was a council by-election in Hucknall North, where his party gained the seat after the Conservative incumbent, Ben Bradley, was elected as member of parliament for Mansfield at the general election in June and resigned his council seat.
-In the Sutton Junction and Harlow Wood by-election of December 2018, his party won again, with 82% of the votes.
+In the Sutton Junction and Harlow Wood by-election of December 2018, his party won again, with 82 percent of the votes.

-In 2018, eight councillors defected from the incumbent Labour administration to the Ashfield Independents, and Zadrozny was once again elected as Leader of Ashfield District Council.
-His policies include the construction of a new leisure centre with swimming pools for Kirkby-in-Ashfield, restoration of the town clock and community spring clean events.
+In 2018, eight councillors defected from the incumbent Labour administration to Ashfield Independents, and Zadrozny was again elected as Leader of Ashfield District Council.
+His policies include the building a new leisure centre with swimming pools for Kirkby-in-Ashfield; restoration of the town clock; and community spring clean events.

 In May 2019, Zadrozny‘s position at Ashfield District Council was secured when his new political party won all but five seats on the council.

-He stood for parliament again for the seat in the 2019 general election, running for the Ashfield Independents.
-He came second with 27.6% of the vote.
+In the 2019 general election, Zadrozny stood for Parliament in the Ashfield constituency again; this time for the Ashfield Independents.
+He came second, with 27.6 percent of the vote.

-Zadrozny has stated that he voted for the United Kingdom to leave the European Union in the 2016 membership referendum and later advocated leaving the EU as soon as possible.
+Zadrozny has stated that he voted for the United Kingdom to leave the European Union in the 2016 membership referendum, and later advocated leaving the EU as soon as possible.

+In the 2024 general election, Zadrozny stood for Parliament in Ashfield for a third time.
+He came third, with 15.7 percent of the vote.
+Lee Anderson retained the seat for Reform UK, and Labour candidate Rhea Keehn came second.

+In the 2025 County Council elections, Zadrozny lost his Ashfields division seat to Reform candidate Alan Bite.

-Zadrozny is a member of the Local Government Association’s Fire Commission and its Resources Board.
+Zadrozny is a member of the Local Government Association’s Fire Commission, and its Resources Board.

 Personal life

-Zadrozny lives in Kirkby-in-Ashfield.
-In 2015 he was arrested and charged with historic child sex offences; three years later the case was dropped after the Crown Prosecution Service presented no evidence.
+In 2017 Zadrozny appeared before Nottingham Crown Court charged with child sex allegations.
+The Crown Prosecution Service offered no evidence, and the charges were dismissed.

+In 2022, Zadrozny married his long-term partner.

+In 2023, Zadrozny was charged with 12 counts of fraud by false representation, four counts of income tax evasion, and one of possessing cocaine.
+He pleaded not guilty to all charges, and awaits trial before a Crown Court.
+At a court hearing in October 2023, the judge agreed with the defence's request to move the trial away from Nottinghamshire.
+His trial was transferred to Northampton, and was due to start on 24 February 2025.

+However, by 10 February 2025, Zadrozny's trial had been deferred, because Northampton Crown Court was over-booked for his trial date.
+It was rescheduled to begin on 24 August 2026: a delay of 18 months.
+Zadrozny appealed against the deferral, citing "the weight" of awaiting trial for four years.
+He offered that he and his defence team were "happy to go within reason to any court in the Midlands region".